 Prescribed Fire.
 Prescribed fire is an important land management tool for maintaining a healthy ecosystem.
-Although fire is often associated with the management of upland systems, it also plays a role in the management of wetlands and other natural communities, including ecotones, that provide important habitat.
-Fire is a natural component of Florida's ecology, so without it natural communities may become overgrown, less diverse, or transition to other habitat types.
+Although fire is often associated with the management of upland systems, it also plays a role in the management of wetlands and other natural communities that provide important habitat, including ecotones.
+With fire being a natural component of many natural communities and ecosystems in Florida, the absence of fire may allow these natural communities to become overgrown, less diverse, or transition to other habitat types.
 Some plant species even require fire as part of their reproductive life cycle.
-A regular regimen of burning that mirrors the frequency of fires that occurred naturally before European settlement can significantly contribute to the health of natural systems.
-Prescribed fire also reduces vegetative fuel loads, which decreases the risk of very intense, uncontrolled wildfires that can be devastating to both natural systems and private property.
+A regular regimen of prescribed fires that mirrors the frequency of wildfires that occurred naturally before European settlement can be a significant contributor to the health of the natural system.
+These prescribed fires also reduce vegetative fuel loads on the landscape, which reduces the risk for very intense, uncontrolled wildfires that can be devastating to both natural systems and private property.

 For example, the Florida Forest Service uses prescribed fire to manage Seminole State Forest.
 This is critical for the maintenance of scrub habitat, which is important to the Florida scrub-jay (Aphelocoma coerulescens), a federal and state threatened species.
-The Florida Forest Service also works with the Florida Park Service to conduct prescribed

-burns on Wekiwa Springs State Park,

-Rock Springs Run State Reserve, and

-Lower Wekiva River Preserve State

-Park.
-According to the management plan

-for these three state parks, the

-Florida Park Service attempts to burn

-at least 6,000 acres of the Wekiva

-River Basin State Parks each year.
-The
+The Florida Forest Service also works with the Florida Park Service to conduct prescribed burns on Wekiwa Springs State Park, Rock Springs Run State Reserve, and Lower Wekiva River Preserve State Park.
+According to the management plan for these three state parks, the Florida Park Service attempts to burn at least 6,000 acres of the Wekiva River Basin State Parks each year.

-ability to carry out these programs,

-however, can be hindered by budgetary

-or staff limitations.

-In some areas, the ability to conduct prescribed burns has been made difficult by residential or commercial development located next to or within habitats that require fire, creating access and safety issues.
-Also residents and businesses often do not appreciate the importance of prescribed fire or the dangers of fire suppression.
-As a result, in some areas land managers have had to resort to less effective and more costly mechanical means of reducing fuel loads.
-Expanded education and outreach programs for private landowners and business owners in the area would help improve their understanding of the importance of prescribed fires and the dangers of fire suppression.
+In some areas, the ability to conduct prescribed burns has been made difficult by residential or commercial development located next to or within habitats that require fire.
+As a result, in some areas, land managers have had to resort to less effective and more costly mechanical means of reducing fuel loads.
+Expanded education and outreach programs for private landowners, residents, and business owners in the area would help improve their understanding of the importance of prescribed fires and the dangers of fire suppression.

-Nutrient Load Impacts on Biodiversity (See also Water Quality and Quantity Value).
+Nutrient Load Impacts on Biodiversity (See also Water Quality and Quantity

+Value).
 Nutrient loading is included here as an issue to the extent that it impacts wildlife and habitat values.
 Aquatic species and rare invertebrates associated with spring vents are particularly sensitive to water quality and an imbalance in nutrient content.
-In addition, invasive aquatic species, including algae, thrive on higher nutrient levels in the water.
+In addition, invasive aquatic species, including algae, thrive on higher nutrient levels in the river water.
 The proliferation of algae and other invasive species can have many adverse biological effects on individual aquatic wildlife species and natural communities.
-Increased quantities and frequencies of invasive aquatic species and algae in springs, spring runs, and the river channel are symptomatic of a growing problem within the Wekiva River System.
+Increased quantities and frequencies of invasive aquatic species growth and algal blooms in springs, spring runs, and the river channel are symptomatic of a growing problem within the Wekiva River System.